Yuntang: Life

 Yuntang reportedly pleaded with the emperor to send him to a Buddhist monastery and allow him to spend the rest of his life as a monk, but the emperor refused.
 Yuntang was later imprisoned in Baoding.
 He died from an unspecified "abdominal illness".
 However, there are speculations that Yuntang died from poisoning.

-In 1778, Yuntang was posthumously rehabilitated by the Qianlong Emperor, who had succeeded the Yongzheng Emperor in 1735.
-Yuntang was restored to the Aisin Gioro clan and had his name changed back from "Seshe" to "Yuntang".
+Yuntang's sons were rehabilitated by the Qianlong Emperor, who had succeeded the Yongzheng Emperor in 1735.
+In 1778, Yuntang was posthumously restored to the imperial clan and had his name changed back from "Seshe" to "Yuntang".
+However Yuntang was neither rehabilitated nor had his title restored.